hm-software56/Project_Face/README.md

-# Facedetection-using-Flask
+# Face detection and Face regonization
-Face detection using Haar Cascade &amp; Flask Library
+Using in web browser Flask Library